Payhayal/Bookworm-crud-app-with-react/README.md

-#This is a crud app (create-read-update-delete) created with HTML, CSS and REACT.
+#This is a crud app (create-read-update-delete) created with HTML, CSS, JS and REACT.

 #I also used React-Toastify for the notifications.